dasic002/GameOfKings/README.md

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official, just warnings on use of aria-labels on span elements [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdasic002.github.io%2FCarlos-Da-Silva-Folio%2Findex.html)<br>
+  - No errors were returned when passing through the official, just warnings on use of aria-labels on span elements.
+These span elements are the cards in the first step of the "How To Play" breaking down the value each card has, aria labels were added to make the site more accessible with the ability to describe the value of the card.
+[W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdasic002.github.io%2FCarlos-Da-Silva-Folio%2Findex.html)<br>
   ![HTML valid screenshot](documentation/Test-HTML_Valid.PNG)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdasic002.github.io%2FGameOfKings%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)<br>